-Halloween is one of the best times of the year.
-There’s nothing better than watching kids and adults alike dress up as their favorite superheroes, witches, princesses, and movie stars.
-Whether you love scary movies or prefer happy endings, there’s something for everyone to enjoy during this season.
-Also, who can resist a celebration centered around candy and other sweet treats?
+Halloween is one of the most exciting times of the year.
+Who doesn’t love watching kids and adults alike dress up as their favorite superheroes, witches, princesses, and movie stars?
+Even better are celebrations centered around candy and other sweet treats.
 While the kids go door-to-door getting candy from neighbors, you can take the time to craft your own show-stopping desserts.

 Why settle for ordinary cupcakes when you can make monster cupcakes?
 Why serve boring cakes when you can decorate one with edible ghosts, tombstones, eyeballs, and more?
 For your next Halloween party, make your guests shriek with delight first with the decorations, and then with the dessert!
-These few recipes are sure to inspire you to expand your culinary repertoire and try out a more creative Halloween dessert!
+These recipes will surely inspire you to expand your culinary repertoire and try out a creative Halloween dessert.

 Break out your gingerbread cookie cutters a couple of months early to make frightfully good chocolate cutout cookies.
 Simply draw a little skeleton on your cookies with piped white icing for an easy grab ’n go dessert that will be loved by boys and ghouls of all ages.